andrew-ayers/bash/set-multi-wall/README.md

 to set up.
 If you need some help, give me a shout (see below), I'll see what I can do.

+### Operation and Arguments ###

+When the script is executed, it enters into an infinite loop, which controls how and when (WAIT) to change the background.

+In this loop, it first checks to see if it is already running.
+If it isn't, a check is then made to see if an argument of "-now" was passed on the command
+line:

+$HOME/set-multi-wall.sh -now

+If that argument was passed, then a new set of background images are displayed, otherwise the old set is displayed.

+It then checks to see if the current process ID matches one existing process with the same name (set-multi-wall.sh); if it doesn't, it exits immediately.

+This is done so that multiple set-multi-wall.sh processes don't "stack up", each sitting in their own infinite loops, changing the images out from under each other willy-nilly.
+Instead, it ensures only one process at a time will run, and if there are multiple copies running, it will only run to display the old selected images, or a new set (if "-now" is passed).

+Otherwise, if the loop is already running, then it displays a new set of images, and then sleeps (for WAIT seconds).

 ### TODO ###

 * Configurable number of monitors?